 This dessert is unique in its flavor.
 If you are a fan of matcha (green tea) this recipe might just be perfect for you.
 I love everything about this particular one: the crust, the filling, and the chocolate ganache on top.
 It all marries together harmoniously to make one hell of an awesome vegan cheesecake.

 My husband is off work Fridays and Saturdays.
 We did not have any plans for those two days so we just had a chill time at home.
 I needed something to pass the time so I resorted to cooking.
 What better way to spend the time!
 I started off Saturday with some multigrain pancakes for Joe and Chloe.
-I got started on dessert, a paleo & vegan cookie dough cheesecake, early because those cheesecakes take a few hours to set.
+I got started on dessert, a paleo cookie dough cheesecake (gluten-free and vegan), early because those cheesecakes take a few hours to set.
 And dinner was simple~ ribeye steaks marinated in Primal Kitchen Sesame Ginger and peppered bacon wrapped in asparagus.
 It was a delightful day of cooking from start to finish.

 On the weekends I love to have my biggest cooking days.
 There is always a day thrown in there where we go out to a restaurant but most of my bigger dinners are reserved for weekends.
 Sunday kicked off with some healthy dessert making in the kitchen.
 I had a craving for something white chocolate & raspberry so I made a paleo cheesecake.
 I absolutely love making any kind of dessert but for me, paleo is my favorite kind to whip up because it is a fairly new concept for me.
 I am trying my best to get a grasp on paleo and gluten-free baking & cooking.
 Every day is a learning experience in the kitchen.
 Today I am going to talk about my experience and my process of making the cheesecake that I created yesterday.